Sage in batter

 Steps

-• Nothing easier, in a bowl with the flour using the hand whisk pour the cold beer
+• Nothing could be easier: in a bowl with the flour, using a whisk, pour in the cold beer.

-• Add into the bowl along with the flour and water, the yeast, and a pinch of salt.
+• Add to the bowl, along with the flour and water, the yeast and a pinch of salt.

-• Keep stirring until the batter becomes smooth and homogeneous, let it rest for a moment before using it, just the time to thoroughly dry the sage.
-In a small pan, bring the peanut oil to temperature, 338°F just to not exceed the smoke point.
-Fry the sage after dipping it, holding it by the stem, one leaf at a time in the batter.
+• Continue mixing until the batter becomes smooth and homogeneous; let it rest for a moment before using it, just enough time to dry the sage thoroughly.
+In a small pan bring the peanut oil to temperature — about 338°F to avoid exceeding the smoke point.
+Fry the sage after dipping it, holding it by the stem, one leaf at a time into the batter.

 Author image